itrimble/Mock-Interview/README.md

 *   What is an IDS and how does it differ from an IPS ?
 *   What is the difference between encryption and hashing?
 *   What is a false positive and a false negative in the case of an IDS ?
+*   Give me your definition of information security / cybersecurity.
 *   What are your thoughts about Blue Team  and Red Team ?
 *   What is data leakage and how will you protect and prevent it ?
 *   You have a user who needs admin rights on their system to do their daily tasks ?
 What should be done ?